mvajhi/DevOps_Lab/9-elk-stack/README.md

 This guide provides instructions for deploying the ELK stack (Elasticsearch, Logstash, Kibana, and Fleet) using Ansible and Docker Compose.

+## Introduction

+The ELK stack is a powerful set of tools for collecting, processing, and visualizing log data.
+This guide will walk you through the process of deploying the ELK stack using Ansible and Docker Compose.

 ## Prerequisites

 - Ensure you have Ansible installed on your local machine.
 - Ensure you have Docker and Docker Compose installed on the target server.

+## Installation

-## Step 1: Set Up Environment Variables
+### Step 1: Set Up Environment Variables

 1. Navigate to the `9-elk-stack/services/elk` directory.
 2. Open the `.env` file and set the necessary environment variables.
 For example: